You pay your supplier with your money, most likely in US dollars or euros.

 This product of currency is traded in the stock markets every day.

-Trading creates balance or imbalance in supply and demand.
+Trading creates a balance or imbalance in supply and demand.
 The exchange rate adjusts upward or downward as supply and demand fluctuate.

 Trading alone cannot drive an exchange rate change if all exchange systems are based on fixed rates.
 Since most countries function in a free-market economy, most countries use an exchange system based on floating rates.

-In a fixed rate exchange system, the country’s central bank buys and sells all foreign currencies at a fixed rate.
+In a fixed-rate exchange system, the country’s central bank buys and sells all foreign currencies at a fixed rate.
 The central bank will have total control over the rate.